 Headlines from a warming world: Extreme weather and climate breakdown

-It is now hard to ignore that climate breakdown is not something which will come in the future, it's here now.
+Climate breakdown is not something in the future, it's here now.
 Already we are seeing more extreme weather events which can have a deadly impact, particularly in the poorest countries which have done least to cause the crisis.
-At COP26 a key demand from these countries (rejected by richer nations) was a mechanism for 'loss and damage' funding.

 The number of climate disasters has increased five-fold over recent decades.
 In the 1970s, 711 were recorded, but this number increased to 3536 in the 2000s and 3165 in the 2010s, a clear sign of climate breakdown.
 Better early warning systems have meant deaths have actually fallen over this period.
 But in the 2000s 329,000 people died from storms, floods, landslides, extreme heat, drought and wildfire, and 185,000 in the 2010s.

-While people may be evacuated, their homes, farms and the infrastructure of towns and cities are fixed.
+While people may be evacuated, their homes, farms and the infrastructure of towns and cities cannot be moved out of danger.
 Physical destruction and its economic cost has risen dramatically as climate disasters have increased.
 There is also an impact on ecosystems.
 The devastating Australian bushfires of 2019-20 are also estimated to have affected almost 3 billion animals, either killed or displaced with 'not great' prospects of survival.

 Not all of these events make the headlines, and some which do are quickly forgotten, despite the fact that there is no full 'recovery' from some disasters.
 This page will be regularly updated with news of the most recent events and reports from ongoing crises.
 Some of these have a very clear link to human-caused global warming.
 Other extreme weather events fall within the range of 'normal' variability.
 However it is important to raise awareness of these too.
 As time goes on, patterns of increased frequency and severity can often be detected.
 They also help us remember how vulnerable particular regions (especially in the Global South) are to an increasingly destabilised climate.